yiqiehuanying/yiqiehuanying/README.md

 - 👋 Hi, I’m @yiqiehuanying
-- 👀 A Member of @HeteroCraft Studio
+- 👀 A Member of @HuanshaGames
 - 🌱 I like playing Minecraft and coding
 - 💞️ I’m looking forward to getting a new PC [doge]
-- 📫 @HeteroCraft Studio
+- 📫 @HuanshaGames

 <!---
 yiqiehuanying/yiqiehuanying is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.